-- o The block trade will settle with all of the same events required in a traditional marketed underwritten offering. - o Note that while most block trades will close in the traditional T+2 settlement cycle (i.e., the trade date plus two business days), some trades may need to take a bit longer and do a T+3 or T+4 settlement cycle.
+- o The block trade will settle with all of the same events required in a traditional marketed underwritten offering. - o Note that while most block trades will close in the traditional T+2 settlement cycle (i.e., the trade date plus two business days), some trades may need a longer settlement cycle such as T+3 or T+4.
 Such change will require slight tweaks to the disclosure in the offering documents. - o If necessary, file the Form 8-K with the underwriting agreement (if not done previously).
 For further information, see Form 8-K Drafting and Filing.